daklab/LeafletSC/README.md

    - Whether you want to focus on events that are most likely canonical rather than cryptic or rare
    - How you want to name your output file

 4. Run a beta-binomial LDA model to extract cell states and junctions that may be differentially spliced between them.
-To run this, first prepare an input file from your output in step 3 by running the script in [here](src/clustering/)
+To run this, first prepare an input file from your output in step 3 by running the script in [here](src/beta-binomial-lda/prepare_input_coo.py).
+Then run the model using the script [here](src/beta-binomial-lda/).